Roa de Duero

 Roa de Duero is a Spanish town and municipality in the southern region of the province of Burgos.
 This town has a long wine tradition that goes back to the times of the Roman Empire and the wars for the conquest of Iberia.

-When the Romans arrived they were impressed by the agrarian wealth that this area bathed by the Douro River had.
-They settled and founded Roa, formerly called Rauda, where they began to cultivate the grapes.
-There is no doubt that the Romans were the true pioneers in winemaking using very revolutionary and innovative techniques for the time.
+When the Romans arrived at the area, they settled and founded Roa, formerly called Rauda, where they began to cultivate the grapes and used them to make wine.
+The nearby Douro River irrigated the region.

-To this day, Roa maintains that innovative spirit of the Roman wines and it is the seat of the Regulatory Council for the Designation of Origin (D.O.)
+Today, Roa is the seat of the Regulatory Council for the Designation of Origin (D.O.)
 Ribera del Duero wine region.